Contributors

 Patrick continues to leverage his passion for tea in his role as a sr. product developer for one of the worlds largest coffee and tea retailers, where part of his role is working on RTD and CPG tea products.
 Patrick’s most recent tea travels (2019) took him to Fujian, China and Jeju Island, South Korea.

-When Patrick is not brewing, drinking, reading about, or thinking about tea, he is trail running, enjoying local beer and wine, listening to eclectic music, and taking care of his <1 year old kitten Toast, with his Partner of 7 years, Samantha.
+When Patrick is not brewing, drinking, reading about, or thinking about tea, he is trail running, enjoying local beer and wine, listening to eclectic music, and taking care of his kitten's PopTart and Toast, with his Partner of many years, Samantha.

 Nancy is a competitive rock climber and top 10% marathon runner.
 Her hobbies include boxing, cycling, yoga, high intensity cardio training, and pronouncing unrecognized 汉字 for Jason.
 Nancy drinks, but does not brew, tea.